vitobotta/hetzner-k3s/docs/Comparison_with_other_tools.md

 **Credential sharing**: You provide your Hetzner API token to the service.
 The provider has ongoing access to your cloud account and can see your workloads.
 For regulated industries or security-conscious teams, this may be a concern.

 **Pricing structure**: Managed services typically charge:
-- A cluster management fee
+- A base cluster management fee
 - Per-vCPU fees for worker nodes
 - Sometimes per-user fees for enterprise tiers

+These platform fees add up quickly as clusters grow.
+A small development cluster might have modest fees, but production clusters with dozens of nodes can see platform costs that rival or exceed the underlying Hetzner infrastructure costs.

 For example, Cloudfleet's free tier limits you to 24 vCPUs with standard availability.
-Beyond that, costs scale with usage.
-Enterprise tiers may require minimum monthly commitments.
+Beyond that, costs scale with each additional vCPU.
+The difference between hetzner-k3s (infrastructure only) and managed services becomes substantial at scale—potentially saving hundreds of euros per month on larger deployments.

 **Vendor dependency**: Your cluster management depends on the service's availability.
 If the provider changes pricing, terms, or discontinues service, you're affected.
 Migration requires effort.